Quick take: React 19 (stable December 2024) ships five headline changes: the React Compiler (automatic memoisation), Actions (async form handling),

 The biggest announcement alongside React 19 is the React Compiler (previously React Forget).
 It automatically memoizes your components and hooks at build time, so you won't need manual useMemo, useCallback, or React.memo in most cases.

-I shipped the React Compiler on a dashboard-heavy SaaS app in March and the diff was immediate.
-Removed roughly 230 lines of manual memoization across the codebase and the largest contentful paint dropped from 2.4s to 1.6s on the metrics-dense pages.
-The catch: the compiler refuses to optimise components that violate the rules of React (mutating props, conditional hooks), and it tells you exactly which file failed, which surfaced six pre-existing bugs we hadn't noticed.
+Turn the React Compiler on in a dashboard-heavy SaaS app and the diff is immediate: hundreds of lines of manual memoization become deletable, and the metrics-dense pages paint noticeably faster.
+The catch: the compiler refuses to optimise components that violate the rules of React (mutating props, conditional hooks), and it tells you exactly which file failed, which tends to surface pre-existing bugs nobody had noticed.

 // Before - manual memoization